KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 Hello World!
 ```

 congratulation!
-You have fully operational PowerShell up and running in the LXC container hosted in your Turris Omnia.
+You have a fully operational PowerShell up and running in the LXC container hosted in your Turris Omnia.

-If you receive the error "bash: pwsh: command not found" navigate manually to it:
+If you receive the error "bash: pwsh: command not found," navigate manually to it:

 ```bash
 cd $HOME/powershell/7/